L3MON4D3/LuaSnip/DOC.md

 and  `LS_CAPTURE_n` (where n is a positive integer) that contains the n-th capture when using a regex with capture groups as `trig` in the snippet definition.

-All variables can be used outside of lsp-parsed snippets as their values are stored in a snippets' `snip.env`-table:
+All variables can be used outside of LSP parsed snippets as their values are stored in a snippets' `snip.env`-table:
 ```lua
 s("selected_text", f(function(args, snip)